obophenotype/cell-ontology/docs/editing_guidelines.md

 ## Cross-references to the literature
-Assertions in textual definitions, evidence provided in comments, and synonyms should be as much as possible backed up by citing the appropriate literature.
+Assertions in textual definitions, evidence provided in comments, and synonyms should be backed up by citing the appropriate literature.

 Citations are made by cross-references, that is by adding `http://www.geneontology.org/formats/oboInOwl#hasDbXref` annotations to the definition, comment, and synonym annotations.
 Add one such annotation per reference, using the CURIE syntax with well-known prefixes: